ppy/osu-wiki/wiki/BBCode/en.md

 [google]search query[/google]
 ```

-The `[google]` tag is an outdated tag that was once used in the osu! forums to link to a Google search query using the provided text between two tags.
+The `[google]` tag was once used to link to a Google search query using the provided text between two tags.

 The tag would redirect users to a Google search through their account, meaning that the exact same results would not be given to everyone, as Google personalises users' results.
 Likewise, this also means that some search results would be hidden to certain users due to language or country restrictions.